 AP Computer Science Principles UC/CSU Approved?
-Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
-No Credits 10 Credits/Year Prerequisite A 'B-' (80%) or better in Honors Algebra II or an 'A-' (90%) in Algebra II, Pre-Calculus, or Introductory Statistics and the recommendation of the current math instructor.
-Course Description computation large data gives stude and proble AP Computer Science Principles offers a multidisciplinary approach to teaching the underlying principles of computation.
-The course will introduce students to the creative aspects of programming, abstractions, algorithms, large data sets, the Internet, cybersecurity concerns, and computing impacts.
-AP Computer Science Principles also gives students the opportunity to use current technologies to create computational artifacts for both self-expression and problem solving.
-Together, these aspects of the course make up a rigorous and rich curriculum that aims to broaden participation in computer science.
+Yes UC/CSU Area "D" Subject Requirement NCAA Approved?
+Yes Credits 10 Credits/Year Prerequisite Currently enrolled in or have completed Algebra II or IIB with an 'B+' (87%) or better in both semesters of Algebra IIA.
+Course Description computation large data gives stude and proble on.
+The course will in sets, the Internet, cy ents the opportunity t es offers a multidisciplinary approach to teaching the underlying principles of atroduce students to the creative aspects of programming, abstractions, algorithms, obsersecurity concerns, and computing impacts.
+AP Computer Science Principles also to use current technologies to create computational artifacts for both self-expression, these aspects of the course make up a rigorous and rich curriculum that aims to uter science.